tbensky/Prolog-CLP/README.md

 ```

-Here, we moved the `count2` to the start of the body, to forces `rule` to fail if there aren't 2 of a given number in the list (no reason to do the searching with the `nth1` clauses otherwise).
+Here, we moved the `count2` to the start of the body, to force `rule` to fail if there aren't 2 of a given number in the list (no reason to do the searching with the `nth1` clauses otherwise).
 So, the shorter code becomes:

 ```prolog
 langford(L) :-